dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 This is a good starting point to slowly explore ASP.NET Core as a whole and learn about the architecture of the framework and how to compose bigger applications.

 A great resource to learn ASP.NET Core and find out about different project types is [practical-aspnetcore](https://github.com/dodyg/practical-aspnetcore).
 Another fantastic resource is [The Little ASP.NET Core Book](https://recaffeinate.co/book/), a short free e-book to help people learn about ASP.NET Core!
+For functional developers the [SAFE Stack](https://safe-stack.github.io) is a great place to get started too!

 ## Who is dotnet-bot?